RAnmol3061/Problem-Solving-Journey/Project-Euler/Q1/README.md

 The only difference between Method 3 and Method 4 is the different way of finding the last term.

-- In Method 3, I am looping of find the last term
+- In Method 3, I am looping to find the last term
 - In Method 4, I am using a formula which workes here to find the last term

 ```python